The best songs of Kendrick Lamar: Official clips, audio, description

 21. Rigamortus

-Kendrick Lamar has so many hits that sometimes you can't see that the Compton MC can surprise you.
-In "Rigamortus" from the West Coast classic, "Section.80", Kendrick demonstrates his mastery by comparing the rap game to cadaverous rigor mortis, when toxins are released from the body, left to rot and decompose.
+Kendrick Lamar has so many hits that sometimes it can be overlooked that the MC from Compton might surprise you with something.
+In "Rigamortus" from West Coast classic, "Section.80," Kendrick shows off his skills by comparing his rap game to the cadaveric rigor mortis, when toxins are released from a body left to rot and decompose.

 20. Poetic Justice feat.
 Drake

-In "Poetic Justice", Kendrick Lamar and Scoop Deville use the tune from Janet Jackson's "Any Time, Any Place" and turn it into absolutely new track.
-Deville didn't sell his beat to anyone for a while, and several artists (like 50 Cent) wanted it.
-But the beatmaker eventually gave the track to Lamar, who was able to turn it into a monumental rap song.
+On "Poetic Justice," Kendrick Lamar and Scoop DeVille use the melody from Janet Jackson's "Any Time, Any Place" and turn it into a absolutely new track.
+Deville didn't sell his beat to anyone for a while and several artists (like 50 Cent) wanted it.
+But the beatmaker eventually gave the track to Lamar, who was able to turn the piece into a monumental rap song.

 Kendrick Lamar often reminisces about his hometown of Compton, California.
-In "ADHD" from Section.80, he links the current overuse of drugs by young Americans to high portability medicines and drugs by people born in the 1980s.
-This is an early example of Kendrick as a sociologist who studies the connections in American history and how it stems from the root causes of white supremacy.
+In "ADHD" from "Section.80," he links the current overuse of medication by young Americans to the high tolerance drugs and medications by people born in the 1980s.
+This is an early example of Kendrick as a sociologist exploring the connections in American history and how much of it stems from the root causes of white supremacy.

-The song explores the moral ambiguity at length, and Kendrick eventually comes to thesis that any moral compass can be broken under the wrong circumstances.
+The song deals at length with moral ambiguity and Kendrick eventually comes to a thesis That any moral compass can be violated under the wrong circumstances.

 17. Keisha's Song (Her Pain)

-"Keisha's Song", taken from Kendrick Lamar's 2011 album Section.80, gave fans an idea of just how talented he is.
-Kendrick recorded a song for his little sister showing off the weight and injuries that prostitution can hurt women, albeit very explicitly refusing to demonize them, instead highlighting the social inequalities that force so many women into this work.
+"Keisha's Song," taken from Kendrick Lamar's 2011 album "Section.80," gave fans a glimpse of just how talented he is.
+Kendrick recorded the song for his younger sister, showing off the weight and injuries that the prostitution can inflict on women, though very explicitly refusing to demonise them, instead highlighting the social inequalities that force so many women into this work.

 16. All The Stars feat.
 SZA

-Kendrick Lamar and SZA teamed up for an all-star collaboration on the Black Panther soundtrack, so it makes sense that they named the song "All The Stars".
-The track was a hit to say the least.
-He was nominated for Best Song at the 76th Golden Globe Awards and at the 91st Academy Awards, and received four nominations at the 61st Grammy Awards, including Record of the Year and Song of the year".
+Kendrick Lamar and SZA teamed up for a stellar collaboration on the soundtrack to the film Black Panther, so it makes sense that they named the song "All The Stars".
+The track was a hit, to say the least.
+It was nominated for Best Song at the 76th Golden Globe Awards and the 91st Academy Awards, and received four nominations at the 61st Grammy Awards, including Record of the Year and Song of the Year.

 15. Compton

-Hear how Kendrick Lamar and Dr. Dre rap on Just Blaze beats - every rap fan's dream.
-As always, Kendrick impressive bizarre couplet:
+Hear Kendrick Lamar and Dr. Dre rap over beats from Just Blaze, - any rap fan's dream.
+As always, Kendrick impressively with a bizarre couplet:

-Fix your lenses forensics would've told you Kendrick had killed it/ Pretend it's a massacre and the masses upon us/ And I mastered being the master at dodging your honor
+Fix your lenses forensics would've told you Kendrick had killed it/ Pretend it's a massacre and the masses upon us/ And I mastered being the master at dodging your honour

-Fix your lenses, forensics would tell you Kendrick killed him / Pretend it's a massacre and masses on us / And I've learned to dodge your honor masterfully.
+Fix your lenses, forensics would tell you Kendrick killed him / Pretend it's a massacre and the masses are upon us / And I've learned to masterfully evade your honour.

 14. Complexion (A Zulu Love) feat.
 Rapsody

-The idea was to make a record that would reflect all the facial features of black women.
-There is a division between fair skin and dark skin because it is simple in our nature, but we are all black.
-This concept came from South Africa and I saw all these different colors speaking a beautiful language.
+The idea was to make a record that reflected all the facial features of black women.
+There is a division between light and dark skin because it's just in our nature, but we are all black.
+This concept came from South Africa and I saw all these different colours speaking a beautiful language.

-13. Institutionalized feat.
+13. Institutionalised feat.
 Bilal, Anna Wise & Snoop Dogg

 12. DUCKWORTH